cjlee112/socraticqs2/doc/devintro.rst

    * Because of this, in theory you shouldn't run ``makemigrations`` / ``migrate`` until *after* you are pretty sure your model changes are final.
-     But you can't even test your changes until after both steps.
+     But you can't even start manual testing of your changes until after both steps.
      This is an unpleasant catch-22.

+   * To run unittests you need to create migration according to your new code with no need to apply them to DB because test suite applies all migrations every time you run it to temporary DB.

    * Once you change your database schema (via ``migrate``), all *other* code versions (i.e. not matching the new schema stored in your